prshreshtha/pranjal-raihan.com/portfolio.md

 ### Texart

-* Generate ASCII art from images.
+* An ASCII art generator from images.

 * Written in idiomatic C# (works on Windows/OS X)